|

 It is run from the command line.

-For much more detail on the available options and use of lcal, use
+For much more detail on the available options and use of LCAL, use any

 Changes that are available in the 2.1.0 release: